Loading figure…

 Read twice and referred to the Committee on Environment and Public Works.

-Why: Sponsoring a resolution to disapprove an EPA rule on effluent limitations contradicts the stated support for climate change policy and environmental protections.
+Why: Sponsoring a resolution to disapprove an EPA rule aimed at regulating emissions directly undermines the stated commitment to cutting emissions and addressing climate change.

 View source →Most are procedural sponsorships or actions on issues where this figure hasn't publicly stated a position.
 Highest-signal entries shown first.